Online Master of Science in Applied Data Analytics

 With data analytics needs influencing every major industry—including health care, tech, finance, communication, entertainment, energy, transportation, government, and manufacturing, to name some—there is significant growth in specialized data science and machine learning areas.
 The demand for skilled talent continues to outpace supply, with McKinsey Global Institute anticipating a shortfall of up to 250,000 data scientists through the decade.

 Ideal for mid-career IT professionals or students with a computer science background who seek to train their focus on analytics, the Master of Science in Applied Data Analytics (MSADA) program provides solid knowledge of data analytics and examines the presentation and applications of the latest industry tools and approaches within an academically rigorous framework.
 Emphasizing both data analytics and applied areas—including databases, applied machine learning, and large dataset processing methods—the MSADA curriculum provides a thorough immersion in concepts and techniques for organizing, cleaning, analyzing, and representing/visualizing large amounts of data.
-Students will be exposed to various database systems, data mining tools, data visualization tools and packages, Python packages, R packages, and cloud services such as Amazon AWS, Google Cloud, and Mass Open Cloud.
+Students will be exposed to various database systems, data mining tools, data visualization tools and packages, Python packages, R packages, and cloud services.
 The knowledge of analytics tools combined with an understanding of data mining and machine learning approaches will enable students to critically analyze real-world problems and understand the possibilities and limitations of analytics applications.

 Students who complete the master’s degree in Applied Data Analytics will be able to demonstrate: